-The PAGES working group LandCover6k will hold its 4th General Workshop, titled “New Land-Cover and Land-Use Datasets for evaluation and improvement of Anthropogenic Land-Cover Change Scenarios”, from 9-10 October 2020 in Philadelphia, PA, USA.
+The PAGES working group LandCover6k will hold its 4th General Workshop, titled “New Land-Cover and Land-Use Datasets for evaluation and improvement of Anthropogenic Land-Cover Change Scenarios”, from 2-4 December 2021.
+The current goal is to offer a hybrid workshop online and in-person in Philadelphia, PA, USA.

 Following several years of preparation and capacity-building, LandCover6k is now moving into a next phase of data collection, analysis and application.
 Following extensive and iterative consultation at a number of international meetings, the Land Use group has finalised the classification system and the geodatabase platform within which data will be collated, and we are now in the process of training members of our regional sub-groups in their use.